chisomobanja/phishing-detector/README.md

 cd phishing-detector

-Install the required packages:
-Copypip install requests tldextract
+Install the required packages: pip install requests tldextract

 Usage
 Run the program with:
-Copypython detector.py
+python detector.py
 Then simply enter any URL you want to check.
 The program will tell you if it appears safe or suspicious.
 Type quit to exit the program.
 Development Roadmap